Dell Streak

-Dell Streak 5 (previously known as the Dell Mini 5) is a smartphone/tablet hybrid ("phablet") from Dell that uses the Android operating system.
+The Dell Streak 5 (previously known as the Dell Mini 5) is a phablet that uses the Android operating system, released in 2010.
 It comes with a 5 in capacitive touchscreen and two cameras, a 5MP one with dual-LED flash on the back and a VGA-resolution one on the front for video calling; both are capable of video.